What We

 Our kindergartners begin attending worship with their families during one of the service times and participate in a Sunday morning small group, also known as Bible Fellowship Groups (BFGs), during the other hour.
 Each fall, just before the start of the school year, we host a special "Camp Big Enough" to offer tips to help in this transition and celebrate this milestone with our incoming kindergartners and their families.

-Volunteers are available to assist you in checking your child in for class.
-For more information, contact Jule Rook, our Preschool Admin Assistant.
+Volunteers are available to help you check your child in for class.
+If you would like more information, you can contact Marita Richards, our Preschool Admin Assistant.

 Children in grades 1-6 enjoy worship with their families for one hour and participate in a Sunday morning small group, also known as Bible Fellowship Groups (BFGs), during the other hour.
 During BFG, children are divided into small groups according to grade level.
 They have fun learning a Bible lesson, engaging in discussion time, and enjoying an activity designed to reinforce their learning.